mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 This morning, one of the ladies called from Oklahoma.
 I tried to communicate with her through the telephone, but her [accent] was a little bit funny, I didn’t understand it exactly. *[Laughter.]* But I understood that she was suffering and she wanted to get some security.
 She had some problem there, but I didn’t understand exactly what kind of problem.

 So sometimes she said, “I tried to become a Christian, studying the Bible.”
 So I said, “Oh, that’s good.
 Why don’t you read the Bible carefully, and see the ministers, and talk about your [Father].”
-Because it’s very hard to communicate through the telephone, you know? *[He laughs.]* Through the telephone it’s very simple, but it’s very difficult to communicate person to person.
-Particularly about human problems.
+Because it’s very hard to communicate through the telephone, you know? *[He laughs.]* Through the telephone it’s very simple, but it’s very difficult to communicate person to person, particularly about human problems.
 Well, trying to get [an appointment] – “tomorrow I want [an appointment] with you” – that is simple, you know, through the telephone you can do it.
 But how can I communicate about human problems?
 First of all I have to communicate with the person directly, person-to-person, and then something happens.
 That’s pretty important for us.
 But through the telephone it’s very hard.
 But anyway, I tried to tell her that point.

 And she asked me, “What is nirvana?”
 That’s a big problem. *[He laughs.]* I said, “Peaceful and harmonious life.”
 [She asked,] “What is harmonious, peaceful life?”
 I told her, “In sickness, please be calm and peaceful in the sickness.”
 She said, “How can I *do* it?”
 “Well, first, be present in the sickness.
 And next, keep your mind calm, and deal with the sickness.”
 But she didn’t understand me.